The Intelligent Investor by Benjamin Graham is considered the bible of investing.

 Investment vs. Speculation

 Speculative formulas like the January effect, O’Shaughnessy’s patented strategy, Foolish Four strategy were all the result of a simple mistake.
 Looking at large quantities of past financial data for a long enough period will produce some coincidental patterns.
 These strategies stopped working soon after they were published.
 The January effect is still there, though much less pronounced.
 Speculating is closer to gambling, and those pursuing it should put a hard limit on how much they are going to spend in speculation.

 Investor and Inflation

 Stocks protect against inflation.
 Bonds provide partial protection against inflation.
 REITs and TIPS are other bets against inflation.
 TIPS are better off in tax-protected accounts since the IRS treats an increase in their paper value as taxable gain.

 Stock market history

 Never try to predict the future solely by extrapolating the past.
 Stocks don’t outperform cash/bonds significantly once all the companies which went bankrupt are taken into consideration.
 Shiller index, a ratio of current price to average profits over the past ten years, is inspired by Graham’s valuation approach.
 If the index goes about 20, stock market returns are usually poor.
-Real growth of earnings and dividends is about 2%; inflation runs about 2%, the dividend yield is about 2%.
+The real growth of earnings and dividends is about 2%; inflation runs about 2%, the dividend yield is about 2%.
 Thus, the total return on stocks is 6% (4% adjusted for inflation) in the long run.

 General Portfolio Policy: The Defensive Investor